Ali Kushayb: International Criminal Court case

 On 27 February 2007, Prosecutor Luis Moreno Ocampo charged Kushayb with crimes against civilians in Darfur during 2003 and 2004, accusing him of ordering killings, rapes, and looting.
 An ICC arrest warrant was issued for him and Ahmed Haroun, his co-defendant, on 27 April 2007.
 In April 2008, he was released from Sudanese custody.
 In October 2008, the Sudanese authorities re-arrested Kushayb.

 According to local media, Kushayb had moved from Sudan to the Central African Republic in February 2020, being worried about arrest by Sudanese authorities during the 2019 Sudanese transition to democracy.
 Kushayb surrendered himself for arrest in June 2020, appearing before the International Criminal Court on 15 June 2020.

 In July 2021, the judges of the International Criminal Court (ICC) confirmed the indictment of Ali Kushayb, the first stemming from a UN Security Council referral.
 His trial started in April 2022.
 The defense argued that Abd-al-Rahman was a separate person from Kushayb, that the Sudanese government never provided the defense with civil status documents, military and criminal records, and that the defendant made a mistake in claiming to be Kushayb.

 On 12 December 2024, during closing arguments, the prosecutor of the ICC asked the judges to find Kushayb guilty on 31 counts, while the defense argued for acquittal on all counts.
 The trial concluded on 13 December.

 On 6 October 2025, the court found Kushayb guilty on 27 counts of murder, crimes against humanity, and war crimes.
 The case marked the first occasion that gender-based persecution was successfully prosecuted as a crime against humanity.
+On 9 December 2025, he was sentenced to 20 years' imprisonment.
+On January 8 and 9, 2026, the defense and prosecution, respectively, filed appeals against the sentence.